alpine animal doctors veterinary services

 The use of ultrasound has become a fairly routine diagnostic tool in veterinary medicine.
-At Alpine Animal Doctors we use the most modern ultrasound devices and have both fixed and mobile ultrasound available.
+At Alpine Animal Doctors we use modern, highly efficient full doppler colour ultrasound devices and have both fixed and mobile ultrasound available.

 Ultrasound scans, or sonograms, operate on the same principle as the sonar used on ships at sea and by mammals such as bats.
 High-frequency sound waves are reflected by the patient’s tissues and used to form images of tissues within the body, which are then recorded and displayed as a visual image on a computer screen.
 Because the images are being generated in real time, events such as blood flow, heartbeat and gastrointestinal movement can be observed as they occur.